Sleep and Mental Health: The Connection You Cannot Ignore

 Can improving sleep reduce anxiety?

 Yes, significantly.
 Multiple studies show improving sleep quality reduces anxiety symptoms independent of any other treatment.
-Prioritising sleep is one of the highest-leverage mental health interventions available.
+Prioritising sleep is one of the highest-leverage mental health interventions available, and it is free.

 What is sleep hygiene?

-Sleep hygiene refers to a set of evidence-based habits and practices that promote consistent, restful sleep — including consistent sleep times, a dark cool room, screen-free bedtime, and avoiding caffeine late in the day.
+Sleep hygiene refers to a set of evidence-based habits that promote consistent, restful sleep — consistent sleep and wake times, a cool dark room, no screens 60 minutes before bed, no caffeine after 2pm, and a wind-down routine.
+The consistency of the routine matters more than any individual habit.

 Does Mentis include sleep tracking?

 Mentis tracks self-reported sleep quality daily as part of mood tracking.
-It does not connect to wearable devices but the daily rating provides useful trend data.
+It does not connect to wearable devices but the daily rating provides useful trend data and helps identify whether poor sleep is consistently linked to worse next-day anxiety or mood.

 What if sleep hygiene is not helping my insomnia?

 Consult a doctor to rule out sleep apnoea or other medical causes.
-CBT-I with a trained therapist is the most effective treatment for chronic insomnia and is more effective long-term than sleep medication.
+CBT-I (Cognitive Behavioural Therapy for Insomnia) is now the first-line treatment recommendation for chronic insomnia, ahead of sleep medication, according to the American College of Physicians.
+It is more effective long-term than sleeping pills.

 Get Support for Sleep and Mental Health with Mentis